jeffswartz/Opentok-Java-SDK/docs/reference.md

 * location (String) &mdash; An IP address that TokBox will use to situate the session in its global network.

-  In general, you should pass in a null value as the location hint; if a null value is passed in, the session uses a media server based on the location of the first client connecting to the session.
+  In general, do not pass in a location hint (or pass in a null value); if no value (or a null value) is passed in, the session uses a media server based on the location of the first client connecting to the session.
 Pass a location hint in only if you know the general geographic region (and a representative IP address) and you think the first client connecting may not be in that region.

 * `properties` (Object) &mdash; Optional.
 An object used to define peer-to-peer preferences for the session.
 The `properties` option includes one property &mdash;